streamlit/docs/content/kb/tutorials/databases/mssql.md

 <Note>

-While Azure SQL Server supports a number of authentication methods, you are limited to authentication via a username and password on Streamlit Cloud.
-Microsoft's ODBC driver does not support Azure Active Directory authentication on Linux—the OS Streamlit Cloud deploys your apps to.
+At this time, Streamlit Cloud does not support Azure Active Directory authentication.
+We will update this tutorial when we add support for Azure Active Directory.

 </Note>